nkeneng/symfony-varnish-docker/README.md

 To use this template, follow these steps:

 1. Define the required environment variables in the .env file.
+2. Replace the PROJECT variable in the .env file to your project name in lowercase
-2. Do a search and replace in the dockerfiles directory to replace ${PROJECT} with the name of your project in lowercase letters.
+3. Do a search and replace in the dockerfiles directory to replace ${PROJECT} with the name of your project you inserted in the .env file .
 For example, if your project name is MyProject, you would replace ${PROJECT} with myproject.
    * _**That is because the variable ${PROJECT} i tried to use is not working.
 So I have to replace it manually.**_
-3. Install the symfony app using the command:
+4. Install the symfony app using the command:
     ````bash
    make install
    ````
-4. Build the Docker images using the command:
+5. Build the Docker images using the command:
     ````bash
    make build
    ````
-5. Run the Docker containers using the command:
+6. Run the Docker containers using the command:
     ````bash
    make up
    ````